pytorch/rfcs/RFC-0011-InferenceMode.md

   this is implemented by propagating the dispatch key set from the base tensor to the view tensor.

-These rules satisfy the invariant: functional operations are guaranteed to have non-aliasing outputs and are safe to mark as inference tensors;
-view operations introducing aliasing relationships, and it is only safe for inference tensors to alias other inference tensors.
+These rules guarantee half of the no-aliasing invariant: functional operations are guaranteed to have non-aliasing outputs and are safe to mark as inference tensors; view operations introducing aliasing relationships, and it is only safe for inference tensors to alias other inference tensors.

-Finally, we must ensure that inference tensors are not saved for backwards.  **TODO FINISH ME**
+Furthermore, the following operations on inference tensors are disabled:

+* Inplace modifications on inference tensors outside of inference mode (tested at the point we do version counter increments; this code is guaranteed to run outside of inference mode because InplaceOrView is part of default included TLS).
+This guarantees the immutability invariant.
+(TODO: Also need to prevent `requires_grad` from being explicitly toggled)
+* Saving an inference tensor for backwards (tested in the constructor of SavedVariable).
+This guarantees the other half of the no-aliasing invariant.

 **Examples.**  Given the rules above, we can describe the behavior for each combination of possibilities: